fdietz/fdietz.github.com/_posts/2015-04-13-day-1-how-to-build-your-own-team-chat-in-five-days.markdown

 <hr>

 Okidoki.
-This is it for day 1.
-Hope you liked it and see you tomorrow!
+This is it for day 1 - hope you liked it!
+Tomorrow we will look into using AngularJS to structure our team chat and get some initial interaction going.
+See you tomorrow!